gvwilson/tidyblocks/CONTRIBUTING.md

 -   Code generation is complicated by the fact that Data-Forge uses callback functions for most operations.
     For example,
-    the code we need for filtering is `dataframe.where(row => (row["columnName"]))`, but the blocks that implement this are a `dplyr_filter` block that contains a `dplyr_column` block that in turn contains the column name.
+    the code we need for filtering is `dataframe.where(row => (row["columnName"]))`, but the blocks that implement this are a `transform_filter` block that contains a `transform_column` block that in turn contains the column name.
     The column name block could return `row["columnName"]` for insertion into a filter template `.where(row => (${EXPRESSION}))`, but if it does,